APR vs. interest rate: What’s the difference?

 Variable vs. fixed rates

 APRs or interest rates can either be variable or fixed.
-A variable rate is based on an index—like the prime rate—that lenders use to set their own interest rates.
-And a variable rate could change when the prime rate changes—among other reasons.
+A variable rate is based on an index, such as the prime rate, that lenders use to set their own interest rates.
+Variable rates could also change when the prime rate changes—among other reasons.

 A fixed rate typically stays the same, but it can change under certain circumstances.
 For example, your fixed rate could increase if you make late payments or miss payments.
 But it depends on your lender’s policies and your card or loan terms.